julien-muke/Tiny_Tales_Mail/README.md

 ![Screenshot 2024-02-29 at 16 19 39](https://github.com/julien-muke/Tiny_Tales_Mail/assets/110755734/fd4dbd9a-fe16-480a-a721-c8ce0a61661e)

 2. We are going to name it `TestSendEmail`
-3. we can use a really simple generic JSON test event, copy and replace it in the event
+3. we can use a really simple generic JSON test event, copy and replace it in the event, then click "Save"

 ```json
 {